trinodb/trino/docs/src/main/sphinx/connector/hive.rst

         inconsistent behavior that results from it.
       - ``true``
     * - ``hive.metastore-cache-ttl``
-      - Duration how long cached metastore data should be considered valid.
+      - How long cached metastore data should be considered valid.
       - ``0s``
     * - ``hive.metastore-cache-maximum-size``
       - Maximum number of metastore data objects in the Hive metastore cache.
       - ``10000``
     * - ``hive.metastore-refresh-interval``
-      - Asynchronously refresh cached metastore data after access if it is older than this but is not yet expired, allowing subsequent accesses to see fresh data.
+      - How long unexpired cached metadata should last before being asynchronously refreshed after access.
       -
     * - ``hive.metastore-refresh-max-threads``
       - Maximum threads used to refresh cached metastore data.